-- Scholar applicants must... - Have a total research program that is at least 75% focused on direct blood cancer research. - Be a tenure-track, independent investigator of at least an assistant professor position or equivalent. - Not be a full professor as of the CDP award start date. - Not have any unexplained gaps in training, education, or employment. - Have adequate funding to support the proposed blood cancer research; at least one blood cancer-focused grant having a minimum total of \$200,000/year (USD) going to the applicant for at least 3 years and which is active after the CDP award start date is sufficient to qualify.
-This must not be only start-up funds, a transitional award, or a career development-type award. - Not plan to concurrently hold a Scholar award together with any career developmenttype award that has a total value higher than the total value of the Scholar award. - Have started their first independent position no less than 2 years ago but not more than 8 years ago as of January 1 the year of the award start date.
+Scholar applicants must...

+- Have a total research program that is at least 75% focused on direct blood cancer research. - Be a tenure-track, independent investigator of at least an assistant professor position or equivalent (see Experience/Eligibility Clock). - Not be a full professor as of the award start date. - Not have any unexplained gaps in training, education, or employment. - Have adequate funding to support the proposed blood cancer research; at least one blood cancer-focused grant having a minimum total of \$200,000/year (USD) going to the applicant for at least 3 years and which is active after the CDP award start date is sufficient to qualify.
+This must not be only start-up funds, a transitional award, or a career development-type award (see Research Support Requirement). - Not concurrently hold a Scholar award together with any career development-type award that has a total value higher than the total value of the Scholar award. - Have started their first independent position no less than 2 years but not more than 8 years as of January 1 the year of the award start date (see Experience/Eligibility Clock).
 Instructor-level positions are not counted as independent for eligibility purposes.
-However, all non-mentored positions are considered independent for this calculation. - Have at least one full length (which may include short reports), peer-reviewed, primary research, corresponding author publication that is primarily focused on blood cancer by the Eligibility Phase deadline as an independent investigator.
-This may be a cocorresponding authorship publication. - Have a Sponsor who will attest to institutional support for the applicant.
+However, all non-mentored positions are considered independent for this

+- calculation (e.g., positions with the title "Research Professor," Assistant Research Professor," "Adjunct Assistant Professor," etc.). - Have at least one full length (which may include short reports), peer-reviewed, primary research, corresponding author publication that is primarily focused on blood cancer by the Eligibility Phase due date as an independent investigator.
+This may be a co-corresponding authorship publication.
+Corresponding authorship must be confirmed in the publication; "contributing equally" or other similar terms do not count. - Have a Sponsor who will attest to institutional support for the applicant.
 An appropriate Sponsor may be a department head, chief of service, or program chair.
 The Sponsor must be from the same institution and in a supervisory position relative to the applicant.